We’ve put together a list of some common interior design mistakes and how you can avoid them.

 A good rule of thumb to stick by for height is to hang your piece in the centre of your eyeline, not above and not below.

-Also placement of you artwork should sit together or balance nicely with your furniture.
+For placement of your artwork, it should sit together or balance nicely with your furniture.
 An easy rule to help with positioning your art above furnishings is to keep the art only eight to ten inches higher than the furniture item.
+This trick gives the illusion of the art and the furniture item being one unified object and helps the space feel neat and balanced.

-Rugs usually serve three purposes in a space: comfort under foot, absorb sound and to tie an area together.
+Rugs usually serve three purposes in a space: to provide comfort under foot, to absorb sound and to tie an area together/create a zone.

-A rug should be big enough to hold all of the furniture in order to tie it together well, should be wider than the width of your furniture but should also be appropriate to the size of your room.
-The legs of your furniture should be on and not off the rug.
+A rug should always be big enough to hold all of the furniture in order to tie it together well, should be wider than the width of your furniture but should also be appropriate to the size of your room.
+The front legs of your furniture (atleast) should be on and not off the rug.
+A golden rule to go by for living room rugs is to cover atleast 70% of you floor space.
+Leave a 12 to 18 inches border between the rug and the walls and never have the rug up against the walls.

 Take measurements and make sure you that your chosen rug is the right proportion before purchasing it.

 So there you have it, our tips on some common interior design mistakes.
 Hopefully these tips will give you a helping hand but if in doubt, you can call on us as professionals to make your life easier and your home looking wonderful and cohesive.